-The Australian Criminal Intelligence Commission ('ACIC') is Australia's Federal criminal intelligence organisation and is mandated to combat serious and organised crime.
+The Australian Criminal Intelligence Commission ('ACIC') is Australia's Federal criminal intelligence organisation, and is mandated to combat serious and organised crime ('SOC').
 Forming part of the Department of Home Affairs governmental portfolio, the ACIC's capabilities include:

 - Collecting criminal intelligence from partner agencies and combining it to create a comprehensive national database. - 2.
 Utilising extensive coercive powers under the Australian Crime Commission Act 2002 (Cth) to obtain information. - Acquiring strategic intelligence products to support decision-making, strategic targeting and policy development. - 4.
 Implementing a national target management framework to guide law enforcement in establishing and sharing organised crime priorities and targets.
-This is particularly useful for dealing with multi-jurisdictional serious and organised crime investigations.31
+This is particularly useful for dealing with multi-jurisdictional SOC investigations.34

 The ACIC participates in a number of national law enforcement task forces in both formal and informal capacities.
-Contributing unique investigative capabilities, the ACIC provides an 'intelligence-led' response to serious and organised crime.32
+Contributing unique investigative capabilities, the ACIC provides an 'intelligence-led' response to SOC.35